 - 1. "CHAIRMAN" shall mean the chairman of the Turtle Mountain Chippewa Tribal Employment Rights Commission. - 2.
 "COMMISSION" shall mean the Turtle Mountain Chippewa Tribal Employment Rights Commission. - 3.
 "COMMISSIONER" shall mean a Commissioner of the Turtle Mountain Chippewa Tribal Employment Rights Commission - 4.
 "UNION" shall mean duly organized workers as recognized by any labor organization recognized as such under the national Labor Relations Act. - 5.
 "COUNCIL" shall mean the Tribal Council of the Turtle Mountain Band of Chippewa Indians. - 6.
 "TERO DIRECTOR" shall mean the individual hired by the Tribal Council to keep the Council, Commission, employees and employers informed of this Ordinance and its violations.
 The Director has authority to resolve informal disputes on behalf of the Commission. - 7.
 "TERO" shall mean the Tribal Employment Rights Ordinance. - 8.
 "EEOC" shall mean the Equal Employment Opportunities Commission of the United States. - 9.
 "EMPLOYER" shall mean any person, business, company, contractor, subcontractor, or other entity located or engaged in work on the reservation, employing one or more persons, and without regard for whether the employer or its owner is Indian or Non-Indian or a member of the Turtle Mountain Band of Chippewa Indians or not.
 The term "Employer" excludes federal, state, county and tribal government.
 Tribally-owned or tribally-chartered private, for profit corporations are employers under this definition.
 Tribally owned or tribally chartered, non-profit corporations are employers under this definition.
-Tribally chartered or state chartered non-profit corporations authorized by the Tribe to contract with any federal agency pursuant to P.L.
+Tribally owned to P.L.
 93-638 or to enter into a grant agreement pursuant to P.L.
-100-297 are employers under this
+100-297 are employers under this definition.